This easy strawberry sauce takes only a few minutes to make on the stove, and can be used on desserts, waffles, pancakes and ice cream!

 Instructions

-- Add chopped strawberries, lemon juice, sugar, and 2 Tbsp water to a pot.
+- Add 4 cups strawberries, ½ cup cane sugar, 1 Tbsp lemon juice, and 2 Tbsp water to a pot.
 Bring to a boil then reduce heat and let simmer for 3-4 minutes, until strawberries soften.
 Stir often during this step.
 Remove from heat.

-- Add cornstarch and 2 Tbsp water to a bowl and mix together.
+- Add 1 Tbsp cornstarch and 2 Tbsp water to a bowl and mix.

 - Add the cornstarch mixture to the pot and heat for another 1-2 minutes, stirring often.

 - Remove from heat and let cool.
-Sauce can be served warm or cold.
-If you want it cold, place in the fridge to chill overnight.
+The sauce can be served warm or cold.
+If you want it cold, place it in the fridge to chill overnight.

 Recipe Notes: